Carl Linder

 Carl Waino Alexander Linder (né Heinonen, September 13, 1889 - October 3, 1966) was a Finnish-American long-distance runner.
 He competed in the marathon at the 1920 Summer Olympics.
 One year earlier, he won the Boston Marathon.

 Linder was born in Rauma, Finland to Karl Oskar Heinonen and Alexandra Karsten.
 The family immigrated to Boston in 1902, living in Quincy, Massachusetts and Brighton, Boston, where the family name was changed to Linder.
-His father, a carpenter, and mother, a patternmaker, both worked in a ship yard.
+His father, a carpenter, and his mother, a patternmaker, both worked in a shipyard.
 He became a naturalized citizen in 1913.
 He also worked as a pattern maker and married Irene Laitinen, another Finnish immigrant, in 1910.